What Parts Are in a Computer?

 A computer port is an interface that enables the connection of peripheral devices.
 The most common ports included with computers are:

-It is prudent for users to understand what computers are and the main components that drive them.
-Having insights into “what does what” is valuable.
 However, most users should not engage in DIY computer repairs without expanded IT knowledge.
-An untrained operator can do much damage to a computer while trying to repair a problem.
-An inadvertent electrical short can sometimes burn out the motherboard or other vital components.
-When unsure of what steps to take for an installation, upgrade or repair, it is well worth the expense to enlist the help of an IT consulting service.
+An untrained operator can damage a computer while trying to repair a problem.
+An inadvertent electrical short can sometimes burn out the motherboard or harm other vital components.
+When unsure of what steps to take for an installation, upgrade or repair, it is well worth the modest expense to enlist the help of a trained professional.
+Expert repair technicians can complete repairs quickly and can help you avoid wasting money by telling you when repairs are simply not worth doing and it is time to replace outdated or unsupported equipment and devices.